szkola-reacta/team-red-www/README.md

 To run the Team Red (team-red-www) repository files to an empty chosen folder.
 Enter the folder via console (ex.
 'Anaconda Prompt') by comand `cd ./foldername`, where foldername is the name of your new created folder and simply type `npm start`.

 ## Site
-The aplication is fully responsive - it works well with computers, tablets and mobiles.
+The aplication is responsive - it works well with big (>800px) or small screens (500-800px).
 Responsitivity issue were solved with usual 'vw', 'vh' and also css media queries.

 1 viewport width (vw) is equal to 1% of the viewport’s width.
 The units differ from percentages because they are always relative to the viewport, whereas a percentage is relative to the element’s parent container.